 Can it run Fortnite?
 How about PUBG?

-This may be one cheap beginner gaming PC build but you can run Fortnite and PUBG at 720p with an average of 60FPS from low to medium preset - how’s that for a cheap gaming PC, huh?!
+This may be one cheap beginner gaming PC build but you can run Fortnite and PUBG at 720p with an average of 60FPS from low to medium preset - how’s that for a cheap gaming PC build, huh?!

 While the budget nature of this beginner gaming pc build required a number of compromises, we still did our best to ensure this build could be improved upon in the future.
 Even if you never upgrade, it should still provide the best gaming performance you can get in this price range for the time being!